I’m a Therapist. Here’s How to Help Your Partner with ED

 Psychological treatments such as therapy can be effective on their own or in combination with ED medication.

-Directing your partner to convenient and less embarrassing ways to get help (like online therapy) can speed up the process while letting them know you’re sensitive to their feelings.
+Directing your partner to convenient and discreet ways to get help (like online therapy, if they are dealing with embarrassment) can speed up the process while communicating to them that you’re sensitive to their feelings.

 Lifestyle and Habit Changes

 Sometimes, a person’s habits and overall lifestyle can increase their risk of developing ED.
-If your partner has unhealthy habits, working together to change them can help improve their sexual performance and general health.
+Working together to change any unhealthy habits may help improve their sexual performance and general health.

 Helping Your Partner With ED: Next Steps